On your test, if asked to perform the turn in the road (three point turn) manoevure the examiner will expect you to turn the car round:

 As soon as you start to move forward, steer rapidly to the right (clockwise) until it is in 'full lock'.
 When you are about a metre from the kerb, start turning the wheel back to the left.
 As you near the kerb, push the clutch pedal down and brake to a stop.

 When safe to do so, move off in reverse gear.
-Creep slowly backwards, turning the steering while rapidly to the left until it is in 'full lock'.
+Creep slowly backward, turning the steering while rapidly to the left until it is in 'full lock'.
 When you are over the centre of the road, look over your right shoulder so that you can judge your distance from the kerb and turn the steering wheel rapidly to the right.
 Stop just before reaching the kerb.

 When safe to do so, select first gear and creep forwards, slowly turning the steering wheel to right until you are in the normal driving position.

-If you have just start moving, whether going forwards or in reverse, and you see another vehicle approaching, stop and let it go by.
+If you have just started moving, whether going forwards or in reverse, and you see another vehicle approaching, stop and let it go by.
 However, if you are already in or near the centre of the road and you see a vehicle approach, it is best to continue with the manoeuvre.